John Skandalis: Playing career

-Skandalis was a member of the Wests Tigers team which won the 2005 NRL Grand Final against the Cowboys.
+Skandalis was a member of the Wests Tigers team, which won the 2005 NRL Grand Final against the Cowboys.
 He was named in the Big League team of the year for the 2005 NRL season.

-As NRL Premiers Wests faced Super League champions Bradford Bulls in the 2006 World Club Challenge.
+As NRL Premiers, Wests faced Super League champions Bradford Bulls in the 2006 World Club Challenge.
 Skandalis played as a prop forward in the Tigers' 30–10 loss.

-Skandalis held the record for the most first grade games for the Wests Tigers with 185 appearances.
+Skandalis held the record for the most first-grade games for the Wests Tigers with 185 appearances.
 In 2012 the record was surpassed by Chris Heighington, though Skandalis had previously played 64 games for Wests Magpies before the club merged.
 He was the last original Western Suburbs player remaining at the Wests Tigers club after the merger in 2000.

 On 14 June 2006, Skandalis signed a two-year contract to play in the Super League with the Huddersfield Giants, starting from the 2007 season.
 In 2008, Skandalis was made vice-captain of the squad, alongside Ryan Hudson.
 He led the team out against Wigan when regular captain Chris Thorman was injured.

-Skandalis returned to Australia at the end of the 2008 season following a knee injury, picked up early in the season, which prevented him from participating further.
+Skandalis returned to Australia at the end of the 2008 season following a knee injurypicked up early in the seasonpreventing him from participating further.
 Skandalis took up a post with Wests Tigers Youth Development.

 In 2009, Skandalis was named in the Wests Magpies NSW Cup side, but was recalled to the Wests Tigers team from round 11, after injuries to other players.
 He remained in the first grade team for the rest of the season.

 After the end of the 2009 season, Skandalis announced he would be retiring and taking up the position of strength and conditioning coach with the Wests Tigers NYC team.
 However, Skandalis returned to play for the Magpies in the middle of the 2010 season, and then, in July, made a shock comeback with the Tigers, coach Tim Sheens saying, "I can't get rid of the guy."
 Playing another 5 games, he fell just short of making his 250th NRL appearance.
 He is the oldest player to have played at the club, being 34 years and 73 days old in his last appearance for the club.

 The inaugural "Philips Sports Dad of the Year" was awarded to Skandalis in late 2009, narrowly defeating Brett Kimmorley.
 He donated the money to the Starlight Children's Foundation.

 Skandalis has been made a life member of the Western Suburbs club.

 Skandalis' Greek heritage made him eligible to represent Greece, which he did as captain.
 He played for Greece in the 2009 Australian Mediterranean Shield.
 Greece won the final 34–14 against Italy.